dart-lang/test/json_reporter.md

   // The name of the test, including prefixes from any containing groups.
   String name;

+  // The ID of the suite containing this test. int suiteID;

   // The IDs of groups containing this test, in order from outermost to
   // innermost.
   List<int> groupIDs;